metatensor/metatrain/docs/src/faq.rst

 Frequently Asked Questions
 ==========================

 This page is a collection of FAQs.
+If you have further questions and suggestions, please do not hesitate to add them to our `Github discussion page about metatrain`_.

+.. _Github discussion page about metatrain: https://github.com/metatensor/metatrain/discussions

 Below are links to the sections:

 Contents
 --------